Sunday, 27 July 2025

 A random sequence {Xt} is said to form a Markov chain if, at any point in time, the future values Xt+n depend only on the present value Xt, and not on the sequence of past values Xt−k, for any positive integers k and n.

-This defining characteristic, known as the Markov property, reflects the memoryless nature of the process.
+This defining characteristic, known as the Markov property, reflects the process's memoryless nature.
 In other words, the conditional probability distribution of future outcomes is determined solely by the current state and is independent of the historical trajectory that led to that state.

 b.
 Conditional and unconditional distributions